Does a search engine work better if it can figure out whether or not a search query is a name?

 Some data may become old and stale.

-When Google collects this kind of information, a lot of it needs to be cleaned up, and Google’s “Janitors” spring into action to do that.
+When Google crawls facts to collect this kind of information, a lot of it needs to be cleaned up, and Google’s “Janitors” spring into action to do that.